-To identify schools for CSI (CSI-Identified, CSI-Reidentified, or CSI-Progress), TEA annually ranks all Title I campuses based on Closing the Gaps scaled scores.
-The first time a school meets CSI-Low Performance criteria, they are identified CSI-Identified.
-Each following year a school is identified for CSI, they are CSI-Reidentified.
-CSI identification criteria are as follows: First, TEA determines the bottom five percent of Closing the Gaps outcomes by rank ordering the scaled scores of Title I campuses by school type-elementary, middle, high school/ K-12, and alternative education accountability.
+To identify schools for CSI, TEA annually ranks all Title I campuses based on Closing the Gaps scaled scores.
+First, TEA determines the bottom five percent of Closing the Gaps outcomes by rank ordering the scaled scores of Title I campuses by school type-elementary, middle, high school/ K-12, and alternative education accountability.
 TEA then determines which campuses fell in the bottom five percent for each school type.
 Title I campuses that rank in their school type's bottom five percent are identified for CSI.
 Please see Chapters 1 and 7 for additional information on school types.